 UDP uses port 1194, which is the default port for OpenVPN.
 This makes it relatively easy for Internet service providers (ISPs) or network administrators to block it.
 TCP, on the other hand, can be configured to use port 443, the same port that handles that vast majority of Internet traffic.
 Blocking that port without potentially making a large portion of the Internet inaccessible is much more difficult.

 Port UDP-1194 and port TCP-443 are the ports ProtonVPN app uses by default.
 There are other backup ports for both UDP and TCP in case these ports are blocked.
 (We do not want to list them here as then hostile ISPs and networks could block them.)
 If the main port for either UDP or TCP is blocked, the app will search through the backup ports and use the one that offers the fastest connection.

-When Smart protocol selection is enabled, the ProtonVPN app will attempt to connect to the VPN server using UDP.
+When Smart Protocol is enabled, the ProtonVPN app will attempt to connect to the VPN server using UDP.
 If the app detects that your connection is blocked, it will automatically switch from UDP to TCP and try to connect again.
-Smart protocol selection is the default transmission protocol for the app and any user-created profiles.
+Smart Protocol is the default transmission protocol for the app and any user-created profiles.